xiaoxianyu-office/mm/Mobs/DamageModifiers.md

 Damage Modifiers are an attribute you can add to your MythicMobs to increase or decrease the damage they receive from various sources.

-Some of these won't work on mobs (such as SUICIDE) under normal circumstances.
+Some of these won't work on certain mobs under normal circumstances (e.g. SUICIDE, as no mob naturally suicides).

 Damage Modifiers are completely optional, you only need to add the ones you want to use.